 Rodney is passionate about research and teaching that bridges the divide between academic research and practice.

-Rodney is a Reviewer for leading academic journals including the Journal of Business Finance and Accounting (ABDC A*-ranked), Australian Tax Forum (ABDC A*-ranked), the eJournal of Tax Research (ABDC A-ranked), and Accounting Perspectives (ABDC B-ranked).
+Rodney is a Reviewer for leading academic journals including the Journal of Business Finance and Accounting (ABDC A*-ranked), Australian Tax Forum (ABDC A*-ranked), eJournal of Tax Research (ABDC A-ranked), World Tax Journal (ABDC B-ranked), and Accounting Perspectives (ABDC B-ranked).

 My Research Supervision